domse/docker-vdr/README.md

 Basic headless VDR Server based on Docker and yavdr

-THIS ALPHA SOFTWARE (or maybe pre) AND MIGHT BE UNUSABLE!
+THIS IS ALPHA SOFTWARE (or maybe pre) AND MIGHT BE UNUSABLE!
 ======================================

 To play build the image, run it, log into it with docker-bash or nsenter.
 Fill the /etc/vdr/conf.d folder with the plugins you need from conf.aval.